 No, we have workers in Bradford and Keighley, Tower Hamlets and Luton, as well as international work taking place in Lebanon and elsewhere.
 You can read about the work they are doing on the Where page.

 We do.
-We have event packs that you can use if you are getting two groups of young people together who are of different faiths or cultures.
+We have some free event packs that you can use if you are getting two groups of young people together who are of different faiths or cultures.
 You can find them here.

 Please help yourself to our Guidelines for Dialogue that can be found here.

-We have plenty of other resources that our team has used with different groups in the past – single faith and mixed faith groups, including the Building Bridges and Transforming Dialogue Programmes.
+We also have many other resources that our team has used with different groups in the past – single faith and mixed faith groups, including the Building Bridges and Transforming Dialogue Programmes.
 If you would like more information about these, please get in touch through email@example.com or on 0121 213 1711.

 Yes.
 We have one day training courses, an annual conference and we also run an accredited youth work course for more information on all of these follow this link.
 We also provide bespoke training in supporting young people from different faiths, cultures and backgrounds can learn to live well with difference.

 If you would like us to come and train your staff, please contact us on 0121 213 1711 or firstname.lastname@example.org.